 Luckily, you don’t have to succumb to midnight yowls and midday harassments from your cat.
 If you already own a cat that meows more than you’d like them to, you can train them to adopt quieter behavior.
 But don’t expect the process to be easy!

-If you’re looking to adopt a new cat, you can opt for one that naturally doesn’t meow too much.
+If you’re looking to adopt a new cat, you can opt for one of the quietest cat breeds.
 There are many “silent” cat breeds that would make a wonderful furry companion for your household.
-Check out our favorites.
+Check out our favorites below.

-Featuring a playful personality, the Birman cat loves company but tends to be quiet when they know you’re busy or sleeping.
+Featuring a playful personality, the Birman cat loves company but tends to be one of the quietest cat breeds when they know you’re busy or sleeping.
 They have luxuriously silky fur that doesn’t mat, and males can weigh up to 15 pounds, so these aren’t small cats.
 These cats prefer not to be the only animal living in the house, so consider adopting a set of siblings.

 The Chartreux cat is typically a shade of beautiful blue and can weigh up to 15 pounds.
 They’re soft, gentle, and sweet.
 They love to cuddle, yet their powerful bodies make them ideal mousers.
 These cats tend to form close bonds with their human family members.
-Best of all, they’re known for being a quiet cat breed.
+Best of all, they’re known for being quiet.

 3. Cornish Rex